Torrejón Air Base: Civilian use

 In the mid-1990s Torrejón Air Base was opened to civilian traffic (mostly charter and executive traffic) and was given the name Madrid–Torrejón Airport.
 Prior to the completion of Barajas Terminal 4 it was used on several occasions to reduce congestion at the old overloaded Barajas terminals.
-Operated by AENA, in 2011 it handled 27,801 passengers and 11,489 flight operations.
+Operated by Aena, in 2011 it handled 27,801 passengers and 11,489 flight operations.
 Beginning February 1, 2013, Torrejón-Madrid Airport was permanently closed to all civilian and general aviation traffic.

 Current military use

-Since its creation, Torrejón Air Base was also the base of a Spanish Air Force fighter wing, an aerial firefighting group and the flight test group of the Spanish Air Force (Ala 12 of the Spanish Air Force, the 54 Flight Test Group and the 43 Grupo dedicated to aerial firefighting).
+Since its creation, Torrejón Air Base was also the base of a Spanish Air Force fighter wing, an aerial firefighting group and the flight test group of the Spanish Air Force (Ala 12 of the Spanish Air Force, the 54 Flight Test Group and the 43 Group dedicated to aerial firefighting).
 Currently the Ala 12 of the Spanish Air Force operates two squadrons equipped with the McDonnell Douglas F/A-18 Hornet, the 54 Flight Test Group operates with a very diverse range of airplanes and the 43 Grupo operates with Bombardier 415 and Canadair CL-215.
-In order to fill the space left by the withdrawal of USAF, the Spanish Air Force moved into Torrejón Air Base the following units that were not based there before: the 45 Grupo dedicated to VIP transport and the 47 Grupo dedicated to electronic warfare.
+In order to fill the space left by the withdrawal of USAF, the Spanish Air Force moved into Torrejón Air Base the following units that were not based there before: the 45th Wing (Ala 45) dedicated to VIP transport and the 47 Grupo dedicated to electronic warfare.